-Role of the Coordinator
+Role of the Coordinators - Senior Leadership Team

-The coordinator will:
+The coordinators will:

-- lead the development of this policy throughout the school; - work closely with the Headteacher and the nominated governor; - provide guidance and support to all staff; - provide training for all staff on induction and when the need arises; - keep up to date with new developments and resources; - work with the School Council; (when it resumes) - monitor school support systems; - undertake classroom monitoring; - organise a 'Buddy System'; (currently within the same class group). - analyze the concerns from the 'Worry Boxes'; - track pupils through IEPs: - create links with parents; - deal with external agencies; - review and monitor; - annually report to the Governing Body on the success and development of this policy.
+- lead the development of this policy throughout the school

+- work closely with the Headteacher and the nominated governor

+- provide guidance and support to all staff

+- provide training for all staff on induction and when the need arises

+- keep up to date with new developments and resources

+- work with the School Council

+- monitor school support systems

+- undertake classroom monitoring

+- track pupils through IEPs

+- create links with parents

+- deal with external agencies

+- review and monitor

+- annually report to the Governing Body on the success and development of this policy.

-Role of School Personnel
+Role of School Staff

-School personnel will:
+School staff will:

-- comply with all aspects of this policy; - maintain consistency in applying this policy throughout the school; - welcome pupils into the classroom; - have in place clear classroom routines; - maintain consistency in applying these routines; - encourage good behaviour and respect for others; - praise good behaviour and good work; - ensure all work is differentiated; - apply all rewards and sanctions fairly and consistently; - work with pupils to compile a class charter - display class rules; - work with pupils to compile a list of sanctions and rewards; - promote self-discipline amongst pupils: - deal appropriately with any unacceptable behaviour;

-- stay calm when dealing with unacceptable behaviour; - apply any behavioural plans of individual pupils; - ensure support staff are aware of these plans; - be aware of and understand the additional needs of pupils in their care; - take individual children when a situation arises to the calming room to talk about their concerns or worries or just to calm them down if something has upset or angered them; - have in place and will refer to a visual timetable; - discuss pupil behaviour and discipline regularly at staff meetings; - provide well planned, interesting and demanding lessons which will contribute to maintaining good discipline; - attend periodic training on behaviour management; - maintain high standards of ethics and behaviour within and outside school and not to undermine fundamental British values; - work in partnership parents and carers keeping them up to date with their child's progress and behaviour at school; - ensure the health and safety of the pupils in their care; - identify problems that may arise and to offer solutions to the problem; - implement the school's equalities policy and schemes; - report and deal with all incidents of discrimination; - attend appropriate training sessions on equality; - report any concerns they have on any aspect of the school community.
+- comply with all aspects of this policy - maintain consistency in applying this policy throughout the school - welcome pupils into the classroom - have in place clear classroom routines - maintain consistency in applying these routines - encourage good behaviour and respect for others - praise good behaviour and good work - ensure all work is differentiated - apply all rewards and sanctions fairly and consistently - work with pupils to compile a list of class rules - display class rules / codes - work with pupils to compile a list of sanctions and rewards - display the list of sanctions and rewards - promote self-discipline amongst pupils - deal appropriately with any unacceptable behaviour - stay calm when dealing with unacceptable behaviour - apply any behaviour plans of individual pupils - ensure support staff are aware of these plans - be aware of and understand the additional needs of pupils in their care - take individual children when a situation arises to the calming room to talk about their concerns or worries or just to calm them down if something has upset or angered them - have in place and will refer to a visual timetable - discuss pupil behaviour and discipline regularly at staff meetings - provide well planned, interesting and demanding lessons which will contribute to maintaining good discipline - attend periodic training on behaviour management - maintain high standards of ethics and behaviour within and outside school and not to undermine fundamental British values - work in partnership parents and carers keeping them up to date with their child's progress and behaviour at school - ensure the health and safety of the pupils in their care - identify problems that may arise and to offer solutions to the problem - implement the school's equalities policy and schemes - report and deal with all incidents of discrimination - attend appropriate training sessions on equality - report any concerns they have on any aspect of the school community.